priya006/QueryLocalDataBase/README.md

 # QueryLocalDataBase
 Node Js server is built.
-Data is local mysql Database is Rendered in the Browser
+Data in local mysql Database is Rendered in the Browser as Json

 # Steps